slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On luck

+*'Shallow men believe in luck or in circumstance.
+Strong men believe in cause and effect.' -- Ralph Waldo Emerson*

 Bad luck is often bad planning or a closed mind.
 If you're sure it's not, be positive, the pendulum will swing back your way eventually.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*

+> *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

 > *'There’s no magic in the world.
 It’s all math.' -- discrete math professor*